sjackman/white-spruce-organelles-paper/README.md

 *trnA-UGC*, *trnI-GAU*, *trnK-UUU*, *trnL-UAA* and *trnV-UAC* each contain one intron.

+The genes *petB*, *petD* and *rpl16* of the Norway spruce each contain one intron, and the first and smallest exons of these genes are 6, 8 and 9 bp respectively.
+These genes likely belong to [polycistronic transcripts][] of their respective protein complexes, but the short size of their initial exons make them difficult to annotate all the same.
+The gene *rps12* of a plastid genome is typically [trans-spliced][], which makes it difficult to annotate using [MAKER][], and required manually editing the gene annotation to incorporate trans-splicing in the gene model.
+The trans-spliced exon of *rps12* is 26 bp.

 Each copy of the inverted repeat (IR) is 445 bp in size, much smaller than most plants, but typical of *Pinaceae* ([Lin, 2010][]).
 The two copies of the IR are identical except for a single mismatching base.
 The IR contains a single gene,